ikegami/perl-LWP-Protocol-AnyEvent-http/README.txt

-LWP-Protocol-Coro-http

-Coro is a cooperating multitasking system.
-This means it requires some amount of cooperation on the part of user code in order to provide parallelism.
+LWP-Protocol-AnyEvent-http

+LWP performs a number of blocking calls when trying to process requests.
+This makes it unfriendly to event-driven systems and cooperative multitasking system such as Coro.

-This module makes LWP more cooperative by plugging in an HTTP and HTTPS protocol implementor powered by AnyEvent::HTTP.
+This module makes LWP more friendly to these systems by plugging in an HTTP and HTTPS protocol implementor powered by AnyEvent and AnyEvent::HTTP.

+This module is known to work with Coro.
+Please let me (<ikegami@adaelis.com>) know where else this is of use so I can add tests and add a mention.

 All LWP features and configuration options should still be available when using this module.